project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/how_to_seeddata_in_framework.md

 2. The [API Key for access](developer-docs/generating_sunbird_api_keys/) and basic authentication

-3. ​Software that can make API calls like curl or [POSTMAN](https://www.getpostman.com/docs/v6/postman/api_documentation/intro_to_api_documentation)
+3. Software that can make API calls like curl or [POSTMAN](https://www.getpostman.com/docs/v6/postman/api_documentation/intro_to_api_documentation)

 4. Onboarding the following with access to the API
     - Admin user